 Can you sue an anonymous person for defamation?
-An Arizona Superior Court judge recently ruled “yes,” it’s possible to get an injunction against an unidentified person engaging in online anonymous defamation.
+An Arizona Superior Court judge recently ruled “yes,” it’s possible to get an injunction against an unidentified person engaging in anonymous defamation.

 Anonymous Defamation Lawsuit: Background

 Several months ago, a tech-savvy bounder posted false and vile statements about a group of professionals.
 Being well-versed in the ways of online obfuscation, in addition to using aliases, the legal heckler connected to the Internet via a virtual private network (VPN).
 The VPN hid the perpetrator’s actual IP address, which made it difficult to identify the offending party.
 After all, filing a lawsuit without knowing the defendant’s name(s) is no small feat.